PowerCell46/Test-Hub/README.md

     <img height="300em" src="./project-images/HomeView1.png" alt="homePage.jpg"/>
     <br>
 </p>
-   Home Page with unopened topics and tasks.
+   Home Page with closed topics and tasks.
+Accessible by authenticated and unauthenticated users.
+If the user is authenticated there's a greeting message in the right container.

 <p align="center">
       <br>
     <img height="300em" src="./project-images/HomeView2.png" alt="homePage.jpg"/>
     <br>
 </p>
    Home Page with opened topics and tasks.
+Clicking on a specific course a dropdown menu opens with the available topics, the same happens with the topics - clicking on a topic displays all of the available tasks.
+Unauthenticated users cannot access the tests, they can only see the structure.

+##### Project Integration
+   Scrolling down the home page we get to the possible integration of the TestHub Project.

 <p align="center">
    <br>
     <img height="300em" src="./project-images/HomeIntegration1.png" alt="homePage.jpg"/>
     <br>
 </p>
-   Project Integration Part 1
+   Project Integration - FMI

 <p align="center">
     <br>
     <img height="300em" src="./project-images/HomeIntegration2.png" alt="homePage.jpg"/>
     <br>
 </p>
-   Project Integration Part 2
+   Project Integration - John Atanasov

 <p align="center">
     <br>
     <img height="300em" src="./project-images/HomeIntegration3.png" alt="homePage.jpg"/>
     <br>
 </p>
-   Project Integration Part 3
+   Project Integration - GGF

 ### Register View
 <p align="center">